HigorBitencourt/wazuh-rdp-bruteforce-detection/README.md

 ![Type](https://img.shields.io/badge/type-SOC%20Lab-purple)

 ##  Overview
-This project demonstrates the detection and automated response to RDP brute force attacks using Wazuh SIEM in a real home lab environment.

-The lab simulates a real-world scenario where an attacker attempts to gain access to a Windows machine via RDP using brute force techniques.
+This project simulates a real-world brute force attack against a Windows machine and demonstrates how a SOC analyst can detect and respond automatically using Wazuh SIEM.

 ---